Exact Solutions in Higher-Dimensional Lovelock and $AdS_5$ Chern-Simons Gravity: Lovelock and Chern--Simons Gravity in Cosmology

 and considering a starting action of the form

 the Lagrangian can be written as:

 The corresponding equation of motion with respect to the scale factor and the energy condition read, respectively:

+Notice that, when setting $k=0$, the above system of differential equations reduces to that in Eq. \eqref{EL5Dcosmo} with $a(t) = b(t)$.
 The Gauss--Bonnet term, as confirmed by the above equations, does not contribute to the equations of motion in less than $3+1$ dimensions, where only the scalar curvature plays a role in the dynamics.
 Let us first consider the case $k \neq 0$, where no solutions occur if all the coupling constants are simultaneously non-zero.
 Setting $\alpha_2 = 0$, the theory reduces to the higher-dimensional GR with cosmological constant, in a spatially non-flat universe.
 The scale factor which solves the equations of motion, in this case turns out to be